Adarsh-V-101/QR-code-generator/README.md

-# QR-code-generator
+# Tools
-simple project to generate qr code
+a simple repositry for multiple basic tools